Why is Prednisone Making You Feel Old?

 Yes, prednisone causes all sorts of side effects that make you feel like you’re suddenly old.
-Some things you shouldn’t have to worry about until you’re in a care center are now possible: osteoporosis, hot flashes, eye problems like glaucoma or cataracts, diabetes, high blood pressure, high cholesterol…the list goes on and on!
+There are things that you shouldn’t worry about until you are in a care center but now are possible thanks to prednisone!

 Prednisone is the #1 drug that causes osteoporosis.
-To learn more about how, read this article.
-Both osteoporosis and osteonecrosis are permanent side effects to prednisone that do not heal or disappear when prednisone is stopped.
+(To learn more about this, read this article).
+Both osteoporosis and osteonecrosis are permanent side effects of prednisone that do not heal or disappear when prednisone is stopped.

 Does Prednisone Make You Sweat?